djezzzl/database_consistency/README.md

 Imagine your model has limit constraint on some field in the database but doesn't have `validates :email, length: { maximum: <VALUE> }` validation.
 In that case, you're sure that you won't have values with exceeded length in the database.
-But each attempt to save the a value with exceeded length on that field will be rolled back with error raised and without `errors` on your object.
+But each attempt to save a value with exceeded length on that field will be rolled back with error raised and without `errors` on your object.
 Mostly, you'd like to catch it properly and for that length validator exists.

 We fail if any of following conditions are satisfied: